 Rosenblum, D., and Maggie Jones (2013).
 Did the Taliban’s Opium Eradication Campaign Cause a Decline in HIV Infections in Russia?
 Substance Use and Misuse 48(6), 470-476.

-The Slaughter of the Bison and Reversal of Fortunes on the Great Plains (08/2017) – with Donna Feir and Rob Gillezeau (under review) [repec version]
+The Slaughter of the Bison and Reversal of Fortunes on the Great Plains – with Donna Feir and Rob Gillezeau (revision requested at Review of Economic Studies)

-Educational Investments and Cross-Cultural Differences in the Structure of Information (05/2017)
+Educational Investments and Cross-Cultural Differences in the Structure of Information (email for latest draft)

 Work in Progress: